What is group therapy?

-- Groups range in size from 5 to 15 clients and are led by a trained mental health professional.
+- Groups typically range in size from 6 to 10 clients and are led by a trained mental health professional.

 Who is eligible for group therapy?

-- Students are eligible for unlimited group therapy when they are actively taking classes.
+- Currently enrolled students are eligible for unlimited group therapy sessions.

-- Students may attend group therapy sessions while participating in individual or couples therapy.
+- Students may attend group therapy sessions while participating in individual or couples therapy when clinically indicated.

-- Depending upon the nature of your concerns, you may be referred to individual therapy or another agency to ensure you receive the care warranted.
+- Depending upon the nature of your concerns, you may be referred to individual therapy or another agency to ensure you receive the most appropriate care.

 What is the cost for services?